diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Tickets Management

-Besides the main view above, another productive way to manage and view the tickets is by using the second option in the left blue column.
-From there, you can:
+In addition to the main view above, the second option on the left is another productive way to view and manage the tickets.

 ![Image: Zendesk Menu](images/zendesk_internal_guide_ticket_management.png)